-- 2ae.
+- 2a.
 Parcel is underutilized based on existing Floor Area Ratio (FAR).
-Parcels with FAR lower than 0.35. - 2bd.
+Parcels with FAR lower than 0.35 - 2b.
 Buildings on the parcel are older.
 The team used a threshold of buildings older than 40 years.
 Buildings older than 40 years typically require significant systems upgrades and often do not meet ADA requirements.
-Any significant improvements would require these buildings to become ADA-compliant, which could be cost and/or physically prohibitive. - 2ce.
+Any significant improvements would require these buildings to become ADA-compliant, which could be cost and/or physically prohibitive. - 2c.
 Parcel has a low improvement-to-land assessed value ratio (ILR).
 Low improvement to land ratio indicates improvements on site is worth less than the land, an indication of underutilized land and lack of significant improvements in recent years.
 Projects developed or proposed between 2013 and 2021 (when data on pre-existing conditions is available) also indicate that properties with higher ILR (over 1.0) have been recycled in Milpitas.
 Buildings with declining uses may still be assessed at high ILR for property tax purposes.
 Such properties become a financial liability to owners when declining uses do not generate adequate revenues or incomes.
-An old building with a low base value would also show an ILR that appears artificially high. - 2df.
+An old building with a low base value would also show an ILR that appears artificially high. - 2d.
 Parcels with non-conforming uses.
-Parcels with non-conforming uses on site were included in the sites inventory as these sites would need to be redeveloped and their current zoning allows residential use. - 2eg.
+Parcels with non-conforming uses on site were included in the sites inventory as these sites would need to be redeveloped and their current zoning allows residential use. - 2e.
 Parcels with common owners can be consolidated.
-Parcels with common owners can be consolidated to achieve the 0.5-acre minimum threshold and accommodate low-income units. - 2h.
-Parcels with underperforming hotels/motels.
-Parcels with hotels or motels with low Transient Occupancy Tax (TOT), in need of repair, or currently being used to house unsheltered individuals in the city.
+Parcels with common owners can be consolidated to achieve the 0.5-acre minimum threshold and accommodate low-income units.